AlamHasabie/transport-game-backend/README.md

 7. move : sent when the currnet player had moved its position.
 8. reward : sent when the current player receives a reward
 9. question : sent when the current player receives a question
-10. key : sent when the current player is offered a key
+10. key : sent when the current player is offered a key.
+Exists only in answer_wait state, otherwise deleted.
-11. treasure : sent when the current player is landed on the treasure
+11. treasure : sent when the current player is landed on the treasure.
+Exists only in treasure_wait state, otherwise deleted
 12. event : sent when the player lands on the event square
 13. service : sent when current player lands on service
 14. turn : notify that the playing player should roll the dice.
 Called after every turn